|Tim Roufs||extended search|

 Boy I was surprised, ya, when he said, "Tell him to come in!"
 Well he knew me, you know.
-So that's what I went and told him.
-He knew me, otherwise they would have questioned that.
+That's what I went and told him.
+He knew me; otherwise they would have questioned that.
 The others could have turned us flat down, but he was the leader and they respected his decision.

 We walked in.

 That's how my white friend saw how they do it.

 A fur hoop was hanging in the entry way.
 We walked by it.
 Looked at

 We entered into a single big room.(23) There was sort of a partition, a half‑wall straight on ahead, and to the left a little, as you walked in the door.
 It was a small wall, about four feet wide, about in the middle of the room.
 It stuck out into the room, from the wall on the left.